-Four of my stories were published so far this year, with another one scheduled to go up on Christmas Eve (I’ll update this post when the link is available).
-I’d be delighted if readers would consider whether any of them rose to a level worthy of a nomination for any of the annual fantasy and science fiction awards.
+Four of my stories were published this year, and I’d be delighted if readers would consider whether any of them rose to a level worthy of a nomination for any of the annual fantasy and science fiction awards.

 Thanks for your time.
 AND for any such consideration as you may give.
 If nothing else, I hope you found these stories simply to be an enjoyable read.